IB Mathematics AI SL Financial applications of geometric sequences and series Study Notes - New Syllabus

 Compound interest refers to the process where the interest earned on a principal amount is added back to the principal, and the new amount then earns interest.
 The formula for compound interest is:

-\( A = P \left(1 + \frac{r}{n}\right)^{nt} \)
+\( FV = PV \left(1 + \frac{r}{100k}\right)^{kn} \)

 Where:

-\(P\) is the principal amount.
+\(PV\) is the present value or principal amount.

-\(t\) is the time in years.
+\(n\) is the number of years.

 Example Suppose we invest \$1000 at an annual interest rate of 6% compounded monthly for 5 years.
-Using the compound interest formula, we can find the total amount of money after 5 years: ▶️Answer/ExplanationSolution: \( A = P \left(1 + \frac{r}{n}\right)^{nt} = 1000 \left(1 + \frac{0.06}{12}\right)^{(12)(5)} \approx 1349.86 \) |
+Using the compound interest formula, we can find the future value after 5 years.
+Using the formula \( FV = PV \left(1 + \frac{r}{100k}\right)^{kn} \) ▶️Answer/ExplanationSolution: \( FV = 1000 \left(1 + \frac{6}{100 \times 12}\right)^{12 \times 5} = 1000 \left(1 + \frac{0.06}{12}\right)^{60} \approx 1349.86 \) |

-♦Understanding Compound Interest Periods
+Understanding Compound Interest Periods

 Interest can be calculated at various compounding frequencies: